The legend of Bordeaux’s Canelés

-The origins are lost in the mists of time but legend has it that canelés were created in the convent of the Sisters of the Annunciation in Bordeaux.
-The nuns made them for paupers with wheat retrieved on the quay sides – which had fallen from boat holds or which came from punctured sacks – and with egg yolks which were unused by the wineries of the Quai des Chartrons (egg whites were used as finings for wine).
+The origins are lost in the mists of time but legend has it that canelés were created in the convent of the Sisters of the Annunciation, in Bordeaux.
+The nuns made them for paupers with wheat retrieved on the quay sides – which had fallen from boat holds or from punctured sacks – and with leftover egg yolks from the wineries of Quai des Chartrons (egg whites were used as finings for wine).

 As Bordeaux was one of the major trading ports, the nuns added rum and vanilla from tropical islands to their recipe.

-Following the convent’s closure and the French Revolution, the recipe became decreasingly cast aside until the 1980s.
-The canelé, revised and revamped by a handful of professionals, returned to the stage in pastry shops and in the hearts of the Bordeaux population.
+Following the convent’s closure and the French Revolution, the recipe slowly fell out of use until the 1980s, when it was revised and revamped by a handful of professionals.
+The famous pastry returned to the stage in pastry shops and in the hearts of the Bordeaux population.

 Today, it is one of the culinary symbols of the City of Bordeaux.
-And, even has its own canelé brotherhood.
+And, it even has its own canelé fraternity.

-The word, originally spelt “cannelé” officially became “canelé” in 1985 when this same brotherhood deleted the second “n” so as to assert its identity.
+The word was originally spelt “cannelé” but officially became “canelé” in 1985 when the fraternity deleted the second “n” so as to assert its identity.
 This is why it is commonly found nowadays spelt both ways!

 The Bordeaux canelé recipe